bitgapp/eqMac/STORY.md

 Hey, my name is Roman and I'm mainly a Full Stack TypeScript developer, Objective-C is just a hobby.

 #### Idea:
-In 2015 I finished University (Computer Hardware and Software Engineering course) and was pretty poor.
+In 2015 I finished my University degree (Computer Hardware and Software Engineering course) and was pretty bored.
 Back then I liked to listen to Music 24/7, but I always had cheap headphones and the experice wasn't the best.
 I knew I can make my headphones better with a good Audio Equalizer.
 Made some research and found Boom2, like all of us did.
 But when I looked at the price I felt disgusted.
 Being that I'm a fresh Software Developer graduate I was very keen to apply myself somewhere.
 I decided that I will build my own Equalizer.
 #### eqMac1 Summer 2015:
 Back then Objective-C was always my language of choice.
 I've spent around a month building the first version of eqMac.
 Had to do loads of reading but mostly it was pretty simple.
 Due to stupidity I coded the entire UI rather than using the Interface Builder.
 Honestly, the hardest part was doing the Website where people could download the app.